 This image may not be used to state or imply ESA endorsement of any company or product.

 Swarm satellites.
-Artwork of the European Space Agency's (ESA) Swarm satellites orbiting Earth.
-These three identical satellites (two foreground, one distant) are named Alpha, Bravo and Charlie.
+Artwork of the European Space Agency's (ESA) Swarm satellites released from the payload housing (left) of the Rockot launch vehicle.
+These three identical satellites, named Alpha, Bravo and Charlie, were placed in orbit in 2013, two almost side-by-side at the same altitude and the third satellite in a higher orbit at a slightly different inclination.
 They are designed to record magnetic signals from the earth's core, mantle, crust, oceans, ionosphere and magnetosphere.
-This data is necessary for modelling the Earth's geomagnetic field its interaction with solar winds and with other physical processes such as ocean circulation, climate and weather.
-They were placed in orbit in 2013, two almost side-by-side at the same altitude (initially 460 km) and the third satellite in a higher orbit (530 km) at a slightly different inclination.
-The different orbits, along with the satellites' instruments, allow optimal.
+This data is necessary for modelling the Earth's geomagnetic field, its interaction with solar winds and with other physical processes such as ocean circulation, climate and weather.
+The satellites were successfully launched from Plesetsk Cosmodrome, Russia, on 22nd.

 Model release not required.
 Property release not required.